Jump To Section

 Once all the active bees have left the nests, you can plug these holes to keep them from returning the next season.
 However, this cannot be done till July or August, so you will need to find other ways to combat them until this time.
 A liquid treatment can be sprayed in areas where these bees are likely to nest.

-Carpenter Bees and Bumble Bees: Knowing When To Call For Help
+Carpenter Bee vs Bumble Bee: Knowing When To Call For Help

-When dealing with any bee issue, it’s always best to bring in professionals.
-Since the danger of getting stung and possibly having an allergic reaction is excellent, you don’t want to take the chance.
+When dealing with a carpenter bee or bumble bee issue (or any bee/wasp for that matter), it’s always best to bring us in to help.
+Since the danger of someone getting stung and possibly having an allergic reaction is high, you don’t want to take the chance.
 If you have children or pets that roam your grounds, then having bumble bees poses a serious health threat.
+While both the carpenter bee and the bumble bee are about the same size, they are two vastly different bees.
+Both can be destructive in unique ways, and it’s so much easier to have our Kapture Pest Control team take care of them quickly and effectively, saving you a lot of time and stress in the long run.

 Contact Us To Become Pest Free Today!